 The depth of the diamond is the measurement from the bottom, or culet, of the diamond to the top.
 Depth percentage tells you how deep the diamond is in relationship to the length and width.

-The next number people see is the table percentage.
+Another number people see when shopping for diamonds is the table percentage.
 The table is the large facet on the top of the diamond.
 A table that is too large or too small will not refract light as well as it should.
 For a round diamond, try to stay in the 54-59% range.

 Length/ Width Ratio